yohannes911/select2/doc/select2.md

 There are some empirical evidences that the Java API works, not just the above formal proof.
 The `src/java/debug` package implements a debugable version of the API.
 With this I've tested thousands of concurent scenarios w/o failure.

-Note that the test is a simplified one, is far from covering all possible, concurent execution paths.
+*Note*: The test is a simplified one, is far from covering all possible, concurent execution paths.
 The sole purpose of the test is to add some empirical insight/evidence and not to replace the formal proof.
 Also anyone is welcome to provide a stronger testkit:-)

 #### All scenarios (of specific length) ####